13. The Tree of Light

 In the modern interpretation, the Eihwaz rune is most often associated with World Tree Yggdrasil, even if the Eihwaz name means Yew, not Ash.

-So both birch and ash can be considered as bright trees and so we come again to World Tree Yggdrasil.
+Both birch and ash can be considered bright trees, and so we come again to World Tree Yggdrasil.

-In Slavic languages, ash also has the meaning "bright" e.g. in Russian "jasny" (ясный) and the same word means "clear" both in aspects of "cleanness" and "clarity".
+In Slavic languages, ash also means "bright" e.g. in Russian "jasny" (ясный) and the same word means "clear" both in terms of cleanness and clarity.

 So in Slavic languages, ideas of brightness and clarity are described by the same word and the same root directly used in the Slavic "ash" tree name, e.g. Russian "yasen" (ясень).

-So to recap: in Stone, we have two runes which mean trees, Eihwas-Yew and Berkana-Birch.
-They both share the same trunk which is by the way the central vertical axis of the Stone.
+So to recap: in Stone, we already met two runes which mean trees, Eihwas-Yew and Berkana-Birch.
+They both share the same trunk, which is, by the way, the central vertical axis of the Stone.
+Later, we will learn about Perth rune.
+Its meaning is unclear, but one of the versions is a pear or apple tree.
+And guess what?
+Perth rune also has the same central trunk.

-I believe both Eihwas and Birch should be considered as different but equally important aspects of Yggdrassil.
+I believe all these trees - Ash, Yew (Eihwaz), Birch (Berkana), and Pear (Perth) - should be considered different but equally important aspects of Yggdrassil.

 • One starting vertical bar of simultaneity of all five worlds